kodecocodes/rwTODOs/README.md

 # rwTODOs

-This repo is a collection of TODO lists and ideas for raywenderlich.com
+This repo is a collection of TODO lists and ideas for raywenderlich.

+Please feel free to pull your own ideas via pull request.